simon-m-mudd/NMDM_sphinx_website/getting_onto_servers.rst

 Getting onto our servers using x2go
 ===================================================

-  x2go is a remote desktop client that will in the future be the primary clinet for the school of GeoSciences.
+  x2go is a remote desktop client that will in the future be the primary client for the school of GeoSciences.

   You can set up an x2go client for Edinburgh's School of GeoSciences by following `these instructions <https://www.geos.ed.ac.uk/it/FAQ/x2go.html>`_ (note you will have to log in to see them).